charlessino/payment-docs/ENGLISH.md

 ##### <span id="142-----">1.4.2 Return parameters signature</span>

-Each time an interface is requested, it returns with a sign, which is signed with the following rule: md5(nonceStr + key)
+Each time an API is requested, it returns with a sign, which is signed with the following rule: md5(nonceStr + key)

 e.g.：<br>
 nonceStr = 123456<br>